3 Steps to Start Taking Now

 In fact, eating fish once a week has been shown to provide a five-fold reduction in the risk of Alzheimer’s disease according to a study presented to the Radiological Society of North America (RSNA).
 The researchers showed that the Omega-3 fatty acids in fish nourish the brain’s gray matter volume, preventing brain shrinkage and memory loss.
 “This simple lifestyle choice increases the brain’s resistance to Alzheimer’s disease and lowers risk for the disorder,” stated Dr. Cyrus Raji of the University of Pittsburgh.

 That’s it – the secrets of how to prevent Alzheimer’s aren’t rocket science, just simple lifestyle and wellness choices.
 Instead of waiting for a miracle cure, take action now.
-Get physically active, become mentally engaged, eat right, and order a bottle of Super Omega CoQ10 to protect your brain today.
+Get physically active, become mentally engaged, eat right to protect your brain today.